Guaranty: No Fee No Recovery

-You should report your injury to your employer as soon as possible, ideally in less than 30 days.
-It can be verbal or in writing, but we recommend you notify them in writing.
+Please report your injury to your employer as soon as possible, preferably in less than 30 days.
+It can be verbal or written, but we recommend you notify them in writing.
 A simple text message or email will typically suffice.

 Once you give your employer an informal notice of your claim, you formally report the claim.
-An employer is required to give you the claim form within one business day of learning of your injury.
+You’ll need an employer to provide you with the claim form within one business day of learning of your injury.
 If they don’t, you can also download a DWC1 claim form from the California Department of Industrial Relations Division of Workers’ Compensation website.
 Once you have a claim form, sometimes called a “DWC1 form”, fill it out with the following information:

 - Your name, address, and social security number